lschierer/RUT/packages/luke/20050620/a-brave-new-world.md

 ---

-title: A Brave New World
+title: "A Brave New World"
 date: 2005-06-20 19:25:30
 tags:
   -  morality-religion